Arnold Shortman | Helga G. Pataki | Students of P.S. 118: Mr. Simmons' Class, Other Students | The Adults: Part One, Part Two | Other Kids

 - Brainless Beauty: His mind is, interesting to say the least.

 - Broken Pedestal: Is this to Phoebe once she finds out that he's a phony.
 Not that he seems too bothered by it.
-Inverted with Helga, who never thought much of the guy before, but was impressed with his success despite having no talent and no redeeming qualities.
+Inverted with Helga, who never thought much of the guy before, but was impressed with his success, which she considers "the perfect scam."

-- Expy: If Balki from Perfect Strangers was a jerk instead of a good natured Funny Foreigner (as they are played by the same actor).
+- Expy: If Balki from Perfect Strangers was a dopey, lip-synching pop idol instead of a good natured Funny Foreigner (as they are played by the same actor).

 - Funny Foreigner: His heavy accent and comical ego could qualify.

-- It's All About Me: He's very self-centered and arrogant.
+- It's All About Me: He's very materialistic and arrogant.

 - No Celebrities Were Harmed: He's a one-man version of Milli Vanilli.
 Handsome dark-skinned guy?
 Check.
 Strong European accent that disappears when he "sings?"
 Check.
 Complete inability to write, play music and sing?
 Check, check and check.
 Unfortunately he wasn't caught doing it like Milli Vanilli were.